mrahimpour/Tutorial-on-Knowledge-Distillation-with-Keras/README.md

 **Preparing the dataset:**

-The data needs to be divided into training and testing datasets, then they should be normalized.
+The data needs to be divided into training and testing datasets, then they should be normalized, our data are 3D images.

     def intensityNormalization(I):
          min = np.min(I, axis=(0, 1, 2))